Abraham Harrison Goodall

 Abraham Harrison Goodall LRIBA (7 June 1847 – 1912) was a British architect based in Nottingham.

-History
+Biography

-He was born on 7 June 1847 in Bradford, Yorkshire, the son of George Goodall and Martha Harrison.
+He was born on 7 June 1847 in Bradford, Yorkshire, to George Goodall and Martha Harrison.
 He was articled to Richard Charles Sutton between 1863 and 1868 and stayed as his assistant until 1874.
 He practised as an architect in Nottingham from 1874 until his death.
 He was responsible for the design of many Methodist New Connexion Chapels in England.

 He was appointed a Licentiate of the Royal Institute of British Architects in 1911.

 He married Emma Sharp in 1876.
-Their son Harry H. Goodall (b.
-1877) followed his father into the profession.
+Their son Harry H. Goodall (1877–?) followed his father into the profession.